 useWallet

 The useWallet adapter provides reactive access to wallet state and methods from the WalletManager.
-It's available for React, Vue, and SolidJS, offering a consistent API across frameworks while respecting each framework's patterns and conventions.
+It's available for React, Vue, SolidJS, and Svelte, offering a consistent API across frameworks while respecting each framework's patterns and conventions.

 function WalletStatus() {